cncf/foundation/online-programs-guidelines.md

 * It is NOT okay to mislead or misrepresent features of CNCF projects.
 * All Online Programs are subject to the CNCF Code of Conduct.

-Members can add a slide at the end of their webinar on where to get more information.
+Members can add a CTA (Call to Action) at the end of their webinar or livestream on where to get more information.
 Examples:
 * Share contact info of speaker - twitter, slack, email
 * Links to company websites